gatling/frontline-doc/content/reference/current/user/binary/index.md

 ```

 {{< alert tip >}}
-This System property is only defined when deploying with FrontLine.
+This System property is only defined when deploying with Gatling Enterprise.
 It's not defined when running locally with any Gatling OSS launcher.
 {{< /alert >}}

 ## Publishing Fatjars into Binary Repositories

-Instead of building tests from sources, you have the option of building binaries upstream and publishing them into a binary repository (JFrog Artifactory, Sonatype Nexus or AWS S3) so FrontLine just has to download them.
+Instead of building tests from sources, you have the option of building binaries upstream and publishing them into a binary repository (JFrog Artifactory, Sonatype Nexus or AWS S3) so Gatling Enterprise just has to download them.

 {{< alert tip >}}
 Please check your build tool documentation and the standards in your organization about the way to set credentials.